The 17 Best Historical Anime to Watch

 Golden Kamuy has been particularly praised for its realistic depiction of life at the time and its focus on the Ainu people.

-The Ainu are indigenous people primarily located in Hokkaido, the large island in the north of Japan.
+The Ainu are indigenous people primarily located in Hokkaido, a large island in the north of Japan.
 Kamuy, meanwhile, is a spiritual being in Ainu beliefs.

-The story takes place in a version of 19th-century Japan, where a primitive lifeform known as Mushi exist beyond the realms of human understanding.
+The story takes place in a version of 19th-century Japan, where a primitive lifeform known as Mushi exists beyond the realms of human understanding.

 For many fans, it’s one of the best anime ever made, and it’s well worth watching!